 200. ADVANCED COLOR AND DESIGN.
 Fall and spring.
-Credit three hours.
+Credit two hours.
 Prerequisite, Housing and Design 100 or equivalent.
-Limited to 15 students.
+Limited to fifteen students.
 Miss STRAIGHT.
+Fall, M W 11-1, Room 322.
+Spring, M W 8-10, Room 322.

-M W 9-12.
-Room 322.
+This course is concerned with design of a more complex nature and broader scope than Housing and Design 100.
+Color, organic form, textures, and composition in both two- and three-dimensional design are emphasized.

-Concerned with design of a more complex nature and broader scope than in Housing and Design 100.
-Color, form, textures, and composition in both two- and three-dimensional design are emphasized.
-Studio problems give opportunity to experiment with design in a variety of media and techniques.
+Laboratory problems give the students opportunity to experiment with design in a variety of media and techniques.
 Use of new materials and techniques is encouraged.

-210. HANDICRAFTS STUDIO.
+[210.
+HANDICRAFTS STUDIO.
 Fall.
 Credit two hours.
-Prerequisite, Housing and Design 100; Course 211 must precede or parallel.
+Prerequisite, Housing and Design 100; 211 must precede or parallel this course.
 Mrs. ERWAY.